One for the bucket list – camping in Antarctica under the stars and experiencing the skies of the Southern Hemishpere

 You have just finished up an amazing day filled with excursions, but the fun is not over!
 Enjoy a delicious dinner at your leisure, and then make your way to your cabin to pack a few layers.
-Meet up with your excursion leader and jump into a Zodiac for a run ashore with your sleeping bag and tent.
+Meet up with your excursion leader and jump into a Zodiac for a run ashore with your sleeping bag.
 Here is your opportunity to camp for a night in Antarctica!
-Picture it… you are lying in your sleeping bag listening to crackling and grumbling of glaciers, the splintering of icebergs and the soothing sounds of water and brash ice washing onto the beach.
+Picture it… you are lying in your sleeping bag listening to the crackling and grumbling of glaciers, the splintering of icebergs and the soothing sounds of water and brash ice washing onto the beach.
 Perhaps you might even hear the blow of a whale, feeding in the bay.
 Who said that sleep would come easy?
 But when it does, you drift away knowing that you are breathing pristine air and experiencing something very few have experienced before.
 After your night ashore, it’s back to the ship so that you can enjoy a hot shower and a delicious breakfast.

 WHO CAN PARTICIPATE?

 For any passenger with an adventurous spirit and an ability to “rough-it” for a night, our Camping in Antarctica has proven very popular.
-Our experienced expedition team will select a camping site that is snow covered and isolated from any breeding wildlife.
+Our experienced expedition team will select a camping site that is snow-covered and isolated from any breeding wildlife.
 You do not need to pre-book camping and there is no additional charge.
-There will be a mandatory safety briefing for all those participating in the camping excursion prior to going ashore for the night.
+There will be a mandatory safety briefing for all those participating in the camping excursion before going ashore for the night.

 WHAT IS PROVIDED